metio/terraform-provider-k8s/docs/data-sources/argoproj_io_application_v1alpha1_manifest.md

 Optional:

-- `force` (Boolean) Force indicates whether or not to supply the --force flag to 'kubectl apply'.
-The --force flag deletes and re-create the resource, when PATCH encounters conflict and has retried for 5 times.
+- `force` (Boolean) Force indicates whether or not to supply the --force flag to 'kubectl apply'.The --force flag deletes and re-create the resource, when PATCH encounters conflict and hasretried for 5 times.

 <a id="nestedatt--operation--sync--sync_strategy--hook"></a>